-- 10.1 This policy is intended to provide you with an avenue within the Council to raise concerns.
+10.1.
+This policy is intended to provide you with an avenue within the school/academy to raise concerns.
 While we cannot guarantee that we will respond to all matters in the way that you might wish, we will try to handle the matter fairly and properly.
-By using this policy you will help us to achieve this.
-The Council hopes you will be satisfied with any action taken.
-If you are not, and if you feel it is right to take the matter outside the Council, the following are possible contact points: - your local Citizens Advice Bureau - relevant professional bodies or regulatory organisations - the Ombudsman
+By using this Policy, you will help us to achieve this.

+The school/academy hopes you will be satisfied with any action taken.
+If you are not, and if you feel it is right to take the matter outside the school/academy, the following are possible contact points:

+- Your local Citizens Advice Bureau.

+- Relevant professional bodies or regulatory organisations.

+- The Ombudsman.